LearnMetabarcoding/LearnMetabarcoding/sphinx/source/data.rst

 There are two possible ways you can acquire the data:

-1. Download the data using the links below to your personal computer, then if you're using a remote server for your bioinformatics you can transfer the files using FTP or another transfer protocol
+1. Download the data using the links below to your personal computer, then if you're using a remote server for your bioinformatics you can transfer the files using FTP or another transfer protocol (see the page on :ref:`remote access <remote_access>` for help if you need it).
 2. Copy the links below and use the ``wget`` or ``curl`` commands in Linux to download the file directly to the server you're using, as shown in the example below.

 Data URLs